-In Fig. 1-4(a), voltages E_1 and E_2 reach all of their values at the same instants and so are in phase.
+In Fig. 1-4(A), voltages E_1 and E_2 reach all of their values at the same instants and so are in phase.
 Their phase difference thus is zero degrees.
-In Fig. 1-4(b), E_2 reaches each of its values 90 degrees before E_1 does.
+In Fig. 1-4(B), E_2 reaches each of its values 90 degrees before E_1 does.
 In this case, E_2 is said to lead E_1 , and their phase difference is 90 degrees.
-In Fig. 1-4(c), E_2 reaches each of its values 90 degrees after E_1 does.
+In Fig. 1-4(C), E_2 reaches each of its values 90 degrees after E_1 does.
 In this case, E_2 is said to lag E_1 , and again their phase difference is 90 degrees.
-While a phase difference of 90 degrees is shown in Fig. 1-4(b) and (c), the angle can be anywhere between less than one degree to 360 degrees.
-(At exactly 360 degrees, of course, the in-phase condition of Fig. 1-4(a) is reestablished.)
+While a phase difference of 90 degrees is shown in Fig. 1-4(B) and (C), the angle can be anywhere between less than one degree to 360 degrees.
+(At exactly 360 degrees, of course, the in-phase condition of Fig. 1-4(A) is re-established.)
 Here, we have followed the common practice of indicating phase in degrees, but it can be expressed also in radians and in seconds (time).
+It can also be represented as a fractional part of the wavelength, as in communications practice.

 While two voltages are shown in each example in Fig. 1-4, phase relationships also exist between two currents, a voltage and a current, or a current and a voltage.
-Also, in Fig. 1-4, E_1 and E_2 are shown of different amplitude, but in practice the two components may be of the same amplitude or in opposite ratio to that shown here.
+Also, in Fig. 1-4, E_1 and E_2 are shown as different in amplitude, but in practice the two components may be the same amplitude or in opposite ratio to that shown here.
 It is important also to note that when harmonic frequencies are present in a wave, these components often are in different phase with each other and with the fundamental frequency.

 The term phase shift refers to the change in phase relationship resulting from the flow of alternating current through certain devices or circuits.
 For example, at the input terminals of a certain "black box," current is in phase with voltage in an applied signal; but in the load connected to the output terminals, the current lags the voltage by 60 degrees.
 Thus, the black box has introduced a lagging phase shift.
 Current passing through a pure inductance lags applied voltage by 90 degrees, whereas current flowing into and out of a pure capacitance leads applied voltage by 90 degrees.
-In a common-cathode vacuum-tube circuit, common-emitter transistor stage, or common-source FET stage, the output signal voltage is 180 degrees out of phase with the input signal voltage.
-But in a cathode follower, emitter follower, or source follower, the output signal voltage.
+In a common-emitter transistor stage or common-source FET stage, the output signal voltage is 180 degrees out of phase with the input signal voltage.
+But in an emitter follower or source follower, the output signal voltage is in phase with the input signal voltage.